leomarcel/claude-session-manager/README.md

 ### Download DMG (recommended)

 1. Go to the [Releases](https://github.com/leomarcel/claude-session-manager/releases) page
-2. Download `Claude.Session.Manager-x.x.x-arm64.dmg` (Apple Silicon) or the universal build
+2. Download `Claude.Session.Manager-x.x.x-arm64.dmg` (Apple Silicon)
 3. Open the DMG and drag **Claude Session Manager** to your Applications folder
 4. Launch from Applications or Spotlight